 and test energy efficiency design concepts.
 He has been teaching

-10 years.
-Just recently, Bentley Systems, Incorporated, makers
+years.
+Just recently, Bentley Systems, Incorporated, makers of

 products, named SCAD Director Huy Ngo as Educator

-Ngo was leading the Electronic Design Integration Program for
+Ngo has previous led the Electronic Design Integration Program for

-School of Design.
-These departments are: Architecture, Interior
+of Design.
+These departments are: Architecture, Interior Design,

-Metal and Jewelry Design and Fashion and Fibers.
-His teaching
+and Jewelry Design and Fashion and Fibers.
+His teaching and research

-and research focuses on the application and integration of high
+focuses on the application and integration of high technology

-technology in the Design Profession.
-He has extensive knowledge
+in the Design Profession.
+He has extensive knowledge of Design,

-of Design, Design Process, Computing Technology, and Computer
+Design Process, Computing Technology, and Computer Aided Design,

-Aided Design, which are currently being applied towards teaching
+which are currently being applied towards teaching a variety of

-a variety of electronic design courses among all the aforementioned
+electronic design courses among all the aforementioned departments.

-departments.
-He is actively involved in the Online Learning
+He is actively involved in the Online Learning Program at the

-Program at the Savannah College of Art and Design and is assisting
+Savannah College of Art and Design and is assisting in the implementation

-in the implementation of such program, including offering various
+of such program, including offering various Design Studio courses

 company that integrates high technology into the media space.